 Format: Font- either use Arial or Times New Roman.
 Font size- 12.
 Keep everything left justified and use single spacing.

-Images: Please send all images as a jpg attachment and make sure that a photo credit is inserted, even if you took the photo.
+Images: Please send all images as a jpg attachment and make sure that a photo credit is included, even if you took the photo.
+If you are using photos from sites that are copy-write free and not needing attribution, please make a note of that.
+Please be sure that the jpeg title includes what the image is of, and your first or last name.

 References: If you are referencing a book or a chapter in a book, please provide the full reference at the end of the article: